 - 1 tbsp tandoori masala/curry powder

 - 1 tbsp lemon juice

 - 1 avocado peeled and with stone removed

 - 4 tbsp coriander chopped

 - 2 tbsp lime juice

-While the mix bakes, make the avocado chutney.
+- While the mix bakes, make the guacamole.
 Put the peeled and de-stoned avocado, coriander, green chilli, garlic, lime juice and salt in a blender.
 Blend until smooth.
 If it’s a little thick, add a little water to allow it to smoothen.

-Prepare the tortillas by filling each one with pink slaw, salad, tandoori cauliflower and chickpeas, and drizzle a little bit of avocado chutney on top.
+- Prepare the tortillas by filling each one with pink slaw, salad, tandoori cauliflower and chickpeas, and drizzle a little bit of guacamole on top.
 Garnish with lime wedges and chopped coriander.
 Serve and enjoy.